-- (a) Such person was 65 years of age or over on December 31 prior to the fiscal year for which tax relief is sought, or his or her spouse was 65 years of age or over on such December 31 and resides with such person, or such spouse was on such December 31, 60 years of age or over and the surviving spouse of a taxpayer who was qualified for and awarded tax relief under this ordinance at the time of his or her death. - (b) Such person, or such person's spouse, as described in subsection (a), shall have resided in the Town of Easton and paid taxes for a period of five years immediately prior to the fiscal year for which tax relief is sought. - (c) The property for which the tax relief is sought must be the principal residence of such person, and such person's spouse (if any), for more than 183 days of the fiscal year immediately prior to the fiscal year for which tax relief is sought; however, should the applicant be confined to a
+- (a) Such person was 65 years of age or over on December 31 prior to the fiscal year for which tax relief is sought, or his or her spouse was 65 years of age or over on such December 31 and resides with such person, or such spouse was on such December 31, 60 years of age or over and the surviving spouse of a taxpayer who was qualified for and awarded tax relief under this ordinance at the time of his or her death. - (b) Such person, or such person's spouse, as described in subsection (a), shall have resided in the Town of Easton for a period of five years immediately prior to the fiscal year for which tax relief is sought. - (c) The property for which the tax relief is sought must be the principal residence of such person, and such person's spouse (if any), for the calendar year immediately prior to the fiscal year for which tax relief is sought.
+"Principal residence" shall be defined as the residence of a person for at least 183 days in a calendar year.
+The property must remain the principal residence of the applicant in any year in which they receive tax relief.
+However, should the applicant be confined to a skilled nursing home for 365 days or less but intend to return to the property, such person is not disqualified from applying for tax relief.

-- skilled nursing home for 365 days or less but intend to return to the property, such person is not disqualified from applying for tax relief. - (d) Such person or such person's spouse as defined in subsection (a) shall file with the Assessor an application, in a form acceptable to the Assessor, not later than May 15 of the year following the October 1 Grand List.
+(d) Such person or such person's spouse as defined in subsection (a) shall file with the Assessor an application, in a form acceptable to the Assessor, not later than May 15 of the year following the October 1 Grand List.
 The form shall require such information as the Assessor may reasonably require and shall be prepared by the Assessor subject to the approval of the Board of Selectmen.